Does anyone else remember bootie socks?

-She remained there for nearly 30 years against her will, and died there in isolation.
+She remained there for nearly 30 years against her will and died there in isolation.
 If this place isn’t haunted …

 3. Has a ghost ever hurt someone?

 According to the Long Island Paranormal Investigators, no evidence exists a ghost can cause you physical harm.
-Message boards all over the web document scratchings and burnings, people falling down stairs and getting clocked by objects a ghost supposedly chucked at them.
+Message boards all over the web document scratchings and burnings, people falling down the stairs and getting clocked by objects a ghost supposedly chucked at them.

 Someone named Katbug posted on a board that they had ribs shattered after a ghostly encounter.